jbodika/CART210-glossary/glossary.md

 [^fagerjord19mapping]: Fagerjord, Anders, and Lucy Kueng.
 2019.
 "Mapping the Core Actors and Flows in Streaming Video Services: What Netflix Can Tell Us about These New Media Networks." _Journal of Media Business Studies_ 16 (3): 166–81.
 Accessed March 7, 2025.

 [^chen17customer]: Chen, Yi‐Min, Hsin‐Hsien Liu, and Yu‐Chun Chiu.
 2017.
 "Customer benefits and value creation in streaming services marketing: a managerial cognitive capability approach." _Psychology & Marketing_ 34 (12): 1101-1108.
 Accessed March 7, 2025.

+Subversion in thought and action and technical choice in New Media, refers to the intention to undermine, challenge or question established structures, dogmas or conventions in the field and in society.
+Just like in any art form or knowledge production strategy, it may become necessary to employ the use of subversion as an attempt to sabotage, derail and refocus collective conversations around social justice, oppression and the erasure of marginalized voices, and to affect the material conditions conducive for action towards liberation and a new non-exploitative technological paradigm.
+Such employment of the technique, manifested as blasphemous, provocative, profane, satirical, ironic, questioning, combative or simply alternate and divergent language and style, is the defining quality of such works and articulations as Donna Harraway’s Cyborg Manifesto[^Harraway], The VNS Matrix Cyberfeminist Manifesto[^VNS], and the vast array of resources available on The Anarchist Library[^AnLi].

+[^Harraway]: Haraway, D. (1991).
+A Cyborg Manifesto: Science, Technology, and Socialist-Feminism in the Late Twentieth Century.
+In Simians, Cyborgs and Women: The Reinvention of Nature (pp. 149-181).
+New York: Routledge.

+[^VNS]: VNS Matrix. n.d.
+The Cyberfeminist Manifesto for the 21st Century.
+Accessed February 19, 2025. https://vnsmatrix.net/projects/the-cyberfeminist-manifesto-for-the-21st-century.

+[^AnLi]: The Anahist Library. n.d.
+Special Archive.
+Accessed February 19, 2025. https://theanarchistlibrary.org/special/index.

 ## UNIX